 This empty lot was once the location of the Eighth Day Coffee House.
-Early on a Sunday morning in 1964, a dozen officers raided this LGBTQ+ social club arresting more than 20 people, with charges ranging from lewd and lascivious acts to drunk and disorderly conduct.
-Their names were printed in the newspaper, jobs were lost, families and careers ruined.
+Early on a Sunday morning in 1964, a dozen officers raided this LGBTQ+ social club arresting more than 20 people, with charges ranging from lewd and lascivious acts to drunk-and-disorderly conduct.
+Their names were printed in the newspaper, jobs were lost, families and careers were destroyed.

-Cruisin’ Central opened its door in 1977.
+Cruisin’ Central opened its doors in 1977.
 The alley behind the building was the main entrance into the bar that attracted a diverse clientele.

 Unveiled the summer of 2018, and one of two in Phoenix, the effort was organized by Phoenix Pride and other LGBTQ+ non-profits.
 It highlights the history of Roosevelt as the first Phoenix gayborhood, and to this day, the neighborhood is home to One-N-Ten, Aunt Rita’s Foundation, the Parsons Center for Health and Wellness, Southwest Center for HIV/AIDS and several other LGBTQ+ friendly organizations.